 But one thing became transparent as I locked eyes with this bird, this ain’t no docile species!
 This is not the kind I can stickfeed with a birdseed-encrusted chunk of honey, or a slice of wonderbread.
 No, no, this bird looked like it just ate a whole meadow-patch of grasshoppers, or maybe two field mice on their way to the market, or the equivalent of its own weight in small birds!

 What if we all had a sort of bird post?
-What if — we all had perches outside our windows and birds can drop by during their seasonal migration and send us messages or tweats???
+What if — we all had perches outside our windows and birds can drop by during their seasonal migration and send us messages or tweets???

 I mean, wouldn’t it be nice if once or twice a year, we got our messages this way?
 If instead of instant text or email or phone call, we can handwrite letters to friends in homemade inks, attach it to our carrier birds, let the words mature as the seasons turn, and then receive a reply in six-months-time???